 All mycotoxin testing results are displayed in an easy-to-understand numeric format, showing detection levels in ppb as standardized by the FDA, WHO, CDC and Food Industry for clinical use.
 Results also tell if the test was present or not present, or equivocal, along with ranges of detection for each.

 A group of mycotoxins produced by some Aspergillus species and some Penicillium species, especially P. verrucosum and P. carbonarius.
 Ochratoxin A is the most prevalent and relevant fungal toxin of this group, while ochratoxins B and C are of lesser importance.

-Roridin H – Affecting human and animal health in much the same ways as other trichothecene mycotoxins, Roridin H is produced by mold, especially Stachybotrys chartarum, which grows well on many building materials subject to damp condition, including wood-fiber, bards, celling tiles, water-damaged gypsum board, and air conditioning ducts.
+- Roridin H – Affecting human and animal health in much the same ways as other trichothecene mycotoxins, Roridin H is produced by mold, especially Stachybotrys chartarum, which grows well on many building materials subject to damp conditions, including wood-fiber, bards, ceiling tiles, water-damaged gypsum board, and air conditioning ducts.

-Verrucarin A – One of the most toxic trichothecenes, Verrucarin A is also produce by fungi and mold.
-Like Roridin E, Verrucarin A is found not only in molds in damp environments, but also in molds that occur naturally on a variety of crops intended for human and animal consumption.
+- Verrucarin A – One of the most toxic trichothecenes, Verrucarin A is also produced by fungi and mold.
+Like Roridin E, Verrucarin A is found not only in molds in damp environments but also in molds that occur naturally on a variety of crops intended for human and animal consumption.

 - Gliotoxin – The most common cause of mold diseases in humans is Aspergillus fumigatus, which produces gliotoxin, a mycotoxin that suppresses the immune system.
 Found in many homes and buildings, A. fumigatus typically only infects individuals with compromised immune systems but can be deadly: Invasive Aspergillosis (IA) is the leading cause of death in immunocompromised people.